 Clarissa Grandi hosts Artful Maths where she shares Math Art lessons with full instructions to explore geometry and draw curves of pursuit, impossible objects, mandalas, Celtic knotwork, and more!

-Since 2015, math teachers and enthusiasts across the world have connected over Twitter for 10 weeks a year to respond to weekly math photo challenges, including things like #Arrays, #Equivalence, #Shape, #Number, #Reflections #Rotations, #Scale, #Estimation, #Beauty, #Solids, etc.
+Math teachers and enthusiasts across the world have been connecting over Twitter for 10 weeks a year to respond to weekly math photo challenges, including things like #Arrays, #Equivalence, #Shape, #Number, #Reflections #Rotations, #Scale, #Estimation, #Beauty, #Solids, etc. Create a math photo challenge with your students! (if you do, let us know.
+We'd love to share their photos!)